 - Average Length: 3 m (7.6 ft.), male; 2 m (6.6 ft.), female

 - Average Weight: 154 kg (340 lb.), male; 100 kg (220 lb.), female

 - Other interesting Amazon river dolphin facts: It’s a fairly slow swimmer with an average speed of between 1.5 and 3.2 km/h (0.93 and 1.99 mph).

 Dolphins are a group of aquatic mammals.
 (Aquatic mammals are mammals that have adapted to live in water).
 Most dolphins live in the sea.

 Dolphins are members of a group of marine mammals known as the ‘toothed whales’.
 Also in this group are orcas and sperm whales.

 River dolphins are a subgroup of dolphins that live in freshwater and brackish environments.
 (Brackish water is a mixture of fresh water and sea water.)

-The Amazon river dolphin is the largest of the four living river dolphin species.
+The Amazon river dolphin is the largest of the five living river dolphin species.
 It is one of two river dolphins found in South America, both of which are in the family Iniidae.
 (The other South American river dolphin is the Araguaian river dolphin (Inia araguaiaensis).

 - You can find out more about rainforest animals here: Rainforest Animals